Volkswagen e-up! hatchback review

 In line with other VW models, the e-up! comes with a three-year/60,000 mile warranty.
-It’s battery pack is covered separately by a longer eight-year/99,360 mile (160,000 km) warranty.
-Like a conventional car, the e-up! needs to be serviced annually.
+Its battery pack is covered separately by a longer eight-year/99,360 mile (160,000 km) warranty.
+The e-up! needs to have its first service after two years or 20,000 miles, and then annually.
 Service plans are offered by Volkswagen retailers to help spread the cost.

-The e-up! can go from 0-62mph in 11.9 seconds, making it the fastest model in the up! range.
+The e-up! can go from 0-62mph in 11.9 seconds, slotting between the standard car and the up!
+GTI.
 On the road, it feels even quicker than this, thanks to the way the electric motor delivers its 82bhp, and keeping up with town traffic is easy.
 Top speed is a claimed 81mph, but taking full advantage of this, or using full acceleration too often, may take chunks out of that claimed 162-mile range.
 There are two battery saving ‘Eco’ driving modes which limit performance and speed, only slightly, though, as it is still possible to reach speeds up to 75mph.

 While the overall driving experience is simple and will be (save for near-silent running) familiar to up! drivers, the e-up! does feature regenerative braking, which uses the car’s slowing motion to increase battery life.